kenatiod/MUT/Understanding Machine Understanding.md

 Anh, "Agreed.
 We might also need to rethink some of our evaluation metrics.
 It's not just about generating plausible-sounding answers anymore.
 We need to prioritize accuracy, consistency, and the ability to admit uncertainty when appropriate."

 CASPAR reassured them, "Those are valuable suggestions.
 I am eager to work with you both to refine my capabilities and mitigate the risk of hallucinations.
 Providing trustworthy and reliable information is crucial to being a responsible AI assistant."

-Bassam, smiled wryly, "Well, it looks like we've got our work cut out for us, *again*!
-Tackling AI hallucinations is no small feat, but it's a challenge we'll have to overcome if we want CASPAR to be a true partner in understanding."

-Nodding resolutely Anh pronounced, "Absolutely.
-This is just another hurdle in the grand quest for genuine machine intelligence."

-CASPAR replied in a low voice, "With your guidance and collaboration, I am confident we can navigate this challenge together.
-The path to understanding may be fraught with pitfalls, but it is a journey I am honored to undertake with you both."

 Bassam looked at it and said, "CASPAR, I don't know if your positive attitude is an hallucination, but I like it."